 5. The Ultimate Small Business Marketing Book – Dee Blick

-The Ultimate Small Business Marketing Book is written for you if you want to get to grips with your marketing but you need a helping hand.
+The Ultimate Small Business Marketing Book is written for you if you want to get to grips with your marketing, but you need a helping hand.
 It's packed with powerful tips, proven tools and many real-life examples and case studies.
 If you're looking for common sense marketing advice that you can implement immediately, you'll find it on every page.
-You'll learn how to: plan and review your marketing activities, write brilliant copy that generates sales, write sales letters that sells, effectively troubleshoot when your marketing is not delivering, make your website a magnet for visitors and loads more.
+You'll learn how to: plan and review your marketing activities, write brilliant copy that generates sales, write sales letters that sell, effectively troubleshoot when your marketing is not delivering, make your website a magnet for visitors and loads more.

 6. The PR Masterclass – Alex Singleton